heungheung/weblogic-operator-tutorialx/tutorials/setup.oke.md

 Note: If you need to install OCI CLI on your laptop natively then follow the [documentation](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm).

-Otherwise OCI CLI is installed in the VirtualBox environment or in the Remote Compute VM environment.
+Otherwise OCI CLI is installed by default in the Remote Compute VM environment.

 ---